 NASDAQ Total Return Calculator (with inflation adjustment)

-To estimate a NASDAQ investment return, fill out a starting and ending date, and choose whether to adjust for inflation.
+To estimate a NASDAQ investment return, pick a starting and ending month and choose whether to adjust for inflation.
+Everything updates as you change.
+You can click Show Chart to graph the growth of $10,000 over your window.

-- Starting Month / Starting Year - The starting month of an investment in the NASDAQ Composite Index.
+- Starting Month / Starting Year – the starting month of a theoretical investment in the NASDAQ Composite Index.

-- Adjust for Inflation (CPI)? - Whether to adjust returns for inflation (checked) or calculate nominal returns.
-Adjust for inflation to compare returns to other already adjusted returns – remember, investments are in nominal dollars, so adjusted results are what you would see in a theoretical investment.
+- Adjust for Inflation (CPI)? – whether to adjust returns for inflation (checked) or show nominal returns.
+Adjust for inflation to compare against other already-adjusted returns – investments are in nominal dollars, so the adjusted result is what you'd see in real, purchasing-power terms.

 Depending on your choices above, you can quote estimated returns from a NASDAQ investment with a few assumptions.

-- Total NASDAQ Price Return - The total price return of the NASDAQ composite index.
-This is the naive return figure, which only uses the average closing price in the starting and ending month.
+- Total NASDAQ Price Return – the total price return of the NASDAQ Composite Index, using only the average closing price in the starting and ending month (no dividends).

-- Total NASDAQ Return (Dividends Reinvested) - A better estimate of the total return on the NASDAQ Composite index over the holding period, using estimated dividends and calculating the effect of reinvesting.
+- Total NASDAQ Return (Dividends Reinvested) – a better estimate of total return over the holding period, reinvesting estimated dividends into more shares along the way.

-- Annualized DJIA Return (Dividends Reinvested) - The annualized (return per year) estimate of the total return on an investment in the NASDAQ composite
+- Annualized NASDAQ Return (Dividends Reinvested) – the annualized (return per year) estimate of the total return on an investment in the NASDAQ Composite.

-- Inflation Adjusted (CPI)? - An informational box that will tell you if the most recent scenario was adjusted for inflation in the form of CPI-U (the US Consumer Price Index for all Urban Consumers).
+- Inflation Adjusted (CPI)? – an informational box telling you whether the most recent scenario was adjusted for inflation, using CPI-U (the US Consumer Price Index for All Urban Consumers).

 All months (except the last month in the tool, as listed) use daily average closing price.
 That is, monthly prices are a blended average, and you can't point to an individual day of an investment.